ragul023/gitmonitor/backend/ReadMe.md

 G --> H[Real-Time Dashboard]
 ```

-WebSocket communication will be used for events such as:
+WebSocket can be used for:

 - New commits
 - Pull Request updates